Global Structure in the Presence of a Topological Defect: Topological Preliminaries

 \begin{lem}[Shearing] Let $S \rightarrow B\O$ be the tautological rank-zero virtual vector bundle and $\eta: B \times X \to B\O$ a tangential structure classified by the virtual vector bundle $\xi^*(S)\boxplus (V-r_V)$ where $r_V$ denotes the rank of $V$.
 Then an $\eta$-structure is equivalent to a $(X,V)$-twisted $\xi$-structure. \end{lem}

-\begin{cor} The bordism groups of manifolds with a $(X,V)$-twisted $\xi$-structure are naturally isomorphic to the homotopy groups of the Thom spectrum $MT\xi \wedge X^{V-r_W}$, and the corresponding bordism groups is denoted by $\Omega^{\xi}_*(X^{V-r_W})$. \end{cor} The shift by $r_W$ appears because, in order to invoke the Pontryagin-Thom theorem without an extra degree shift, we must normalize to a degree-$0$ virtual bundle.
+\begin{cor} The bordism groups of manifolds with a $(X,V)$-twisted $\xi$-structure are naturally isomorphic to the homotopy groups of the Thom spectrum $MT\xi \wedge X^{V-r_W}$, and the corresponding bordism groups are denoted by $\Omega^{\xi}_*(X^{V-r_W})$. \end{cor} The shift by $r_W$ appears because, in order to invoke the Pontryagin--Thom theorem without an extra degree shift, we must normalize to a degree-$0$ virtual bundle.